Let us simplify the complexities of immigration law.

 Can I start an O-1 business and then sponsor myself with O-1?
 In other words, can I sponsor my own O-1 through a company that I own?

 Yes, you can.
-By setting up the case properly.
-The owner of a company can sponsor their own O-1 and work for the company.
+By setting up the case properly, the owner of a company can sponsor their own O-1 and work for the company.

 Is O-1 a dual intent status/visa?
 Can I seek legal permanent residence (a green card) while on O-1 status?

-Discuss Your Visa Options With Fok Immigration Law
+Discuss Your Visa Options with Fok Immigration Law

 If you have questions about securing a temporary employment visa, call our San Jose office at 408-606-8911.
 You can also contact us online.
 We have more than 15 years of experience helping foreign employees and families come to the United States.